ENME480/enme480.github.io/docs/labs/week-06.md

 ## Objectives

-- Write a publisher for moving the robot in Gazebo
+- Implement a ROS 2 publisher node (Python/rclpy) to command a UR3e in Gazebo.
-- Derive the Forward Kinematics for the UR3e
+- Derive the Forward Kinematics for the UR3e using DH Transformations
-- Compare against the values obtained from last week's lab
+- Validate FK numerically against the simulator’s reported pose and reason about modeling error sources.
+Compare against the values obtained from last week's lab

 ## Useful Files